DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Foundation of noninterference conceptual theories
 - 🔴**Sutherland Model**:
     - Focuses on preventing 📝interference in support of integrity
-    - Focus is on Integrity📝
+    - Focus is on Integrity📝 and Confidentiality📝
 - 🔴**Graham-Denning Model**
     - Focused on the secure 📝creation and 📝deletion of both subjects and objects
     - 8 primary protection rules or actions